11 Ethical And Socially Responsible Banks & Banking Alternatives: Make Your Money Work For The Better

 Aspiration is a banking alternative with a transparent pay-what-is-fair fee model with high-interest rates, making them one of the best ethical online banking options in the USA.

-Of the fees they do receive from customers, 10% is donated to charities helping struggling Americans build a better life.
+Of the fees they do receive from customers, Aspiration has committed to donating 10% to charities helping struggling Americans build a better life.